clao0/canberra_rain_datavis/artist-statement.md

 depending on the amount of rainfall.

-After viewing my artwork, I want the viewer to be more informed about Canberra's rainfall and additionally, also know more about the geographical locations.
+After viewing my artwork, I want the viewer to be more informed about Canberra's rainfall and additionally, also have a better spatial awareness of its geographical locations.
+Additionally, I wanted the viewer to reflect on how rainfall might affect locals/wildlife.